Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 Can I drive my classic car every day with classic car insurance?

 No — classic car insurance is specifically designed for limited-use vehicles and does not permit daily driving or commuting.
-Most policies cap annual mileage between 2,500 and 7,500 miles per year and restrict use to car shows, parades, club events, and occasional pleasure drives.
-You are typically required to have a separately insured daily-use vehicle in your household.
+Most policies restrict use to car shows, parades, club events, and occasional pleasure drives, with annual mileage caps typically between 2,500 and 7,500 miles.
+You are generally required to have a separately insured daily-use vehicle in your household.
 Violating these usage terms can result in a denied claim or policy cancellation.

 Is classic car insurance cheaper than regular car insurance?

-Yes, in most cases classic car insurance is significantly cheaper — often 36–40% less than standard full-coverage auto insurance.
-Average annual premiums for classic car policies range from $200 to $600 per year, compared to over $1,500–$2,700 for a standard full-coverage policy.
-The lower cost reflects the limited mileage, careful usage, secure storage, and the lower probability of accidents or claims.
-However, rates increase with vehicle value, location, and the agreed value selected.
+Yes — classic car insurance is significantly less expensive than standard full-coverage auto insurance.
+Average annual premiums in 2026 range from roughly $480 to $1,500 for most collector vehicles (with budget providers like Leland-West starting as low as $152/year), compared to $2,158–$2,196 per year for a standard full-coverage policy on a daily driver.
+The lower cost reflects the limited mileage, careful usage, secure storage, and lower probability of accidents.
+Rates increase with vehicle value, location, and the agreed value tier selected.

 What happens if my classic car's value increases after I take out the policy?

-Most specialty classic car insurers include automatic inflation protection that increases your agreed value by 4–6% annually to keep pace with market appreciation.
-If your car's value increases significantly beyond that — due to a high-quality restoration or a surge in the collector car market — you should request a new appraisal and update your agreed value with your insurer.
-Some policies allow coverage up to 150% of the original agreed value if the car appreciates.
+Most specialty classic car insurers include automatic inflation guard protection that increases your agreed value by 4–6% annually to keep pace with market appreciation.
+Some policies go even further, paying up to 150% of the original agreed value if the car appreciates significantly.
+If your car's value increases beyond that — due to a high-quality restoration or a surge in the collector market — you should request a new appraisal and update your agreed value with your insurer.
 Always review your coverage annually to make sure you're not underinsured.

 Do I need a separate storage facility to qualify for classic car insurance?